-PRE-OPERATIONAL VISIT WORKSHEET

-Site name: Site number:

-Site address:

-Site telephone number:

-Person to contact for use of site:

-Type of site (check appropriate type):

-Recreation center P

-Residential ca mp

-lay street

-Playground O Other

-Settlement house

-Estimated number of children the site could serve:

-Estimated number of needy children in area:

-Estimated number of personnel needed to adequately control the food service: 1

-Are the present facilities adequate for an organized meal service?

-For the estimated number of children, does the site have: Yes No

-Shelter for inclement weather?
+SFSP Pre-Operational Visit Form Site name: Site numb oer: Site address: Site telephone number: Person to contact for use of site: School Church Park Residential cam Play street Other ıp Settlement house Estimated number of children the site could serve: Estimated number of needy children in area: Estimated number of personnel needed to adequately contr ce: Are the present facilities adequate for an organized meal so If answer is no, comments: For the estimated number of children, does the site have: Yes No Shelter for inclement weather?
 Adequate cooking facilities (if applicable)?

-Adequate cooking facilities (if applicable)?
 Adequate storage for prepared or delivered food?
 Storage space for records at site?
 Adequate refrigeration?
 Access to a telephone?

-What type of organized activities are possible or planned at this site?

-Improvements or corrective actions needed before site operates:

-Monitor's Signature Date
+What types of organized activities are possible or planned at this site?
+Improvements or corrective actions needed before site ope erates: Monitor's Signature Date

-First Week Visit Form

-Date of site visit: Monitor's arrival time: Departure time:

-Site name: Site address:

-Discussion with site staff (list names):

-Areas of Discussion Notes and Observations

-Has the site supervisor attended training session?

-Are meals being counted and signed for?

-Are all required records being completed?

-Are meals served as second meals excessive?

-Do meals meet meal pattern requirements?

-Is there proper sanitation/storage?

-Is the site supervisor following procedures established to make meal order adjustments?

-Are meals served at the time approved by the State agency?

-Are all meals served and consumed on-site?
-(Note if State agency and sponsor allow fruits/vegetables/grains to be taken off site).

-Is each meal served as a unit?
+SFSP First Week Vis it Form Date of site visit: Monitor's arrival time: Departure ti ime: Site name: Site address: Discussion with site staf f (list names): Areas of Discussion N Notes and Observations Has the site supervisor attended training session?
+Are meals being counted ed and signed for?
+Are all required records s being completed?
+Are meals served as see cond meals excessive?
+Do meals meet meal pa ttern requirements?
+Is there proper sanitation on/storage?
+Is the site supervisor fo order adjustments? llowing procedures established to make meal Are meals served at the time approved by the State agen cy? d consumed on-site?
+(Note if Stagetables/grains to be taken off sit 0 , Is each meal served as a unit?
 Are there any problems with delivery?

-Is there documentation of children's income eligibility, if applicable?

-Is there a nondiscrimination poster, provided by the sponsor, on display in a prominent place?

-List any problems that were noted during the visit, and any corrective a to eliminate the problems: ctions that were initiated

-Site Supervisor's Signature Monitor's Signature
+Is there documentation of children's income eligibility, i f applicable?
+Is there an "And Justice display in a prominent e for All poster, provided by the splace? ponsor, on List any problems that to eliminate the problem were noted during the visit, and a ny corrective acti ions that were initiated Site Supervisor's Sign ature Date Mo nitor's Signature e Date

-SITE REVIEW FORM
+SFSP Site Review Form

-SUMMER FOOD SERVICE PROGRAM NOTE: To be completed during first four weeks of operations.
+NOTE: To be completed during first four weeks of operations.

 Sponsor: Site:

-Site contact:
+Site contact: m' 1

-ame Title
+Nar me Title

 Site address:

-Telephone: Date of rev iew:
+Telephone: Date of revi iew:

-Monitor's arrival time: Departure t ime:
+Monitor's arrival time: Departure to ime:

 Site supervisor:

-Regular site: Camp sit e: Average daily participation (if applicable) :
+Open site: Camp site: A verage daily pa rticipation (i f applicable):

-Today's attendance: Approved meal service tin ne:
+Today's attendance: Approved n neal service tin ne:

 Type(s) of meals reviewed:

-Breakfast Approved level(s) of meal service Snack Lunch Snack Suppe er
+Breakfast AM Snack Approved level(s) of meal service Lunch PM Snack 11 oer

 Day of visit Breakfast AM Snack Lunch PM Snack Supper

-meals delivered
+Meals delivered (if applicable)

-meals/milk from previous day
+Meals/milk from previous day

-Time meals delivered
+Time meals delivered (if applicable)

 Time meals served

-first meals served to children
+First meals served to children

-second meals served to children
+Second meals served to children

-meals served to Program adults
+Meals served to Program adults

-meals served to non-Program adults
+Meals served to non-Program adults

+Discarded meals (dropped, spoiled, incomplete meal, test meal, etc.)

-meals leftover
+Meals leftover